By Madeline Lane-McKinley |

 “A woman will lie to her gynecologist about having an abortion… ‘Uh, uh… that was an old snowboarding accident… I fell on my uterus… a nasty spill… they said I pulled my uterus or something.
 That don’t sound right?
 Oh, uh, a contusion of the uteri?
 Does that sound right?’”

-Last year’s abortion comedy Obvious Child fixates on this problem of feminine shame as well – as captured in the opening sequence, featuring excerpts from the protagonist comedienne’s stand-up routine:
+Last year’s abortion comedy Obvious Child fixates on this problem of shame as well – captured in the opening sequence, featuring excerpts from the protagonist comedienne’s stand-up routine:

 “I used to hide what my vagina did to my underpants, and by the way, what all vaginas do to all underpants.
 There is no woman who ends her day with like a clean pair of underpants that look like they’ve ever even come from a store… they look like little bags that have fallen face down in a tub of cream cheese and then, like, commando-crawled their way out… They’re not items for anyone to see… But now I’m just like, whaaatever, I have a human vagina.”

-Like many other comediennes, Donna – played by Jenny Slate – uses gross-out humor as a way to critique ‘femininity,’ and the socialization of female shame.
-Unlike Bridesmaids – which uses gross-out humor to masculinize its female subjects – Obvious Child explores the hidden grossness of first-trimester pregnancy.
+Like many other comediennes, Donna – played by Jenny Slate – uses gross-out humor as a way to critique ‘femininity,’ and the socialization of feminine shame.
+Unlike Bridesmaids – which uses gross-out humor to create a femme “bromance” – Obvious Child explores the hidden grossness of first-trimester pregnancy.

 The complaint genres of “women’s culture” [tend] to foreground a view of power that blames flawed men and bad ideologies for women’s intimate suffering, all the while maintaining some fidelity to the world of distinction and desire that produced such disappointment in the first place.
 They also provide tremendous pleasure in their vigilance toward recording how other women manage.
 One might say that it’s a space of disappointment, but not disenchantment.